benfjohnson/developer-dot/_posts/2016-12-05-csharp-nuget-library.md

 At the end of the builder, you call `.Create();`.
 This function assembles the object into a `CreateTransactionModel` for you, calls the API, and returns a fully formed transaction.
 The only magic you need to understand is in the constructor for the TransactionBuilder.
 We ask for four things:

 <ul class="normal">
-    <li>The *AvaTaxClient* you created above.</li>
+    <li>The <code class="highlight-rouge">AvaTaxClient</code> you created above.</li>
-    <li>The *CompanyCode* of the company that created this transaction.</li>
+    <li>The <code class="highlight-rouge">CompanyCode</code> of the company that created this transaction.</li>
-    <li>The *DocumentType* of this transaction - for more information on document types, see <a href="http://developer.avalara.com/blog/2016/11/18/types-of-transactions/">my previous article on Types of Transactions.</a></li>
+    <li>The <code class="highlight-rouge">DocumentType</code> of this transaction - for more information on document types, see <a href="http://developer.avalara.com/blog/2016/11/18/types-of-transactions/">my previous article on Types of Transactions.</a></li>
-    <li>The *CustomerCode* of the customer who requested this transaction.
+    <li>The <code class="highlight-rouge">CustomerCode</code> of the customer who requested this transaction.
 Customer codes are necessary to check for certain exemption cases; for example, when a customer has set up an exemption certificate for certain types of transactions.
 As long as you make sure that each customer has their own unique customer code, any value will be fine here.</li>
 </ul>

 Now, you can look at the results: